pfatemi7/LoRa-RxTx/README.md

-# LoRa Mesh Network with MQTT Integration
+# LoRa Master-Slave Network

-A low-power IoT sensor node project using LoRa mesh networking, WiFi, and MQTT for remote environmental monitoring.
-This project implements a mesh network where nodes can relay messages and transmit temperature/humidity sensor data.
+A low-power LoRa network implementation with automatic master-slave discovery.
+This project creates a simple star network topology where one node acts as the master (transmitter) and other nodes act as slaves (receivers), with automatic role assignment and master recovery.

 ## 📋 Table of Contents